Necessity Defense and Intentional Torts

 The Necessity Defense: Private vs. Public Necessity

-For example, suppose you’re caught in a blizzard while hiking and you try knocking on a cabin door for help, but no one answers.
+For example, suppose you're caught in a blizzard while hiking.
+You try knocking on a cabin door for help, but no one answers.
 So, you break into the barn next to the house to stay safe and ride out the storm.
-You would then argue that breaking into the barn was necessary to save your life, that there were no reasonable alternatives, and that the damage done to the barn was much less than the harm you may have endured otherwise.
+You would then argue that:

-Public necessity, on the other hand, is when you’ve trespassed or damaged someone’s property to prevent harm to the greater community.
+On the other hand, public necessity is when you've trespassed or damaged someone's property to prevent harm to the greater community.
 This often applies to public employees like firefighters and police officers.
-For example, if the police are chasing a dangerous criminal and he decides to hide out in your back yard where they eventually apprehend him, they could assert the public necessity defense if you tried suing them for trampling your roses and breaking a garden gnome.
+For example, the police are chasing a dangerous criminal who decides to hide in your backyard.
+The police eventually catch the criminal there.
+They could assert the public necessity defense if you tried suing them for trampling your roses and breaking a garden gnome.